Q: How Can I Manage My Teen’s Intense Emotions?

 1. Educate your adolescent.
 It’s important to help your child understand what’s going on with their bodies and brains.
 You don’t necessarily need to delve into puberty; just explain what’s happening in the brain.
 They need to understand that emotionality and anxiety are the mind’s defense mechanisms.
 Talking about their brain depersonalizes the issue and makes kids more inclined to learn how to calm down their own brains.

 2. Teach them how to calm the brain.
-There are several exercises your child can learn to self-soothe and calm intense emotions.
+There are several exercises your child can learn to calm intense emotions and build emotional resilience.
 Here’s one: Place the fingers behind the neck and flare the elbows out so that the lower back starts slightly arching.
 Push into the feet as you enter this position and take a few deep breaths.
 This posture activates the parasympathetic nervous system, which slows the heart and calms the brain.

 3. Step back when emotions run high.
 You cannot rationalize with a child who is out of control.
 The brain in these moments is flooded with cortisol, meaning that access to their prefrontal cortex (the thinking brain) is cut off.
 They cannot hear you and can’t respond rationally.
 In fact, statements like, “Just calm down” can be interpreted as an “attack” and lead to further spiraling – “I don’t know how to do this.
 I’m not smart enough” leads to, “I’m not going to get this, and mom’s going to be mad at me.”